ALGOTOP/Scraper-Utility-Pack/replit.md

 - **Fallback: DOM parser** — anchored on "Library ID:" (policy-mandated disclosure text) not CSS classes.
 Cards with no outbound link get `needs_review` status, not silent drops.
 - **DOM fallback runs per-URL** — only triggered when GraphQL interception returns nothing for a given URL, so one rate-limited URL doesn't force DOM fallback for the whole session.
 - **Chromium via Nix, not Playwright's downloaded shell** — NixOS doesn't expose FHS-style library paths; `executable_path=shutil.which("chromium")` passed to `p.chromium.launch()`.

+## Compute/credit notes

+- `playwright-driver` was removed from `.replit`'s `[nix]` packages — it's not used anywhere in the code.
+The actual Chromium path is `replit.nix`'s `pkgs.chromium`, found via `shutil.which("chromium")` (see Architecture decisions above).
+Keeping both meant building two overlapping browser environments on every fresh import.
+- `[postMerge]` was removed so `pnpm install` + `pnpm --filter db push` no longer fire automatically on import/pull — run them manually (see Run & Operate above) so a fresh import doesn't spend compute before you've decided to build.
+- `expertMode` is off in `[agent]` — turn it back on only for a specific hard task, not as the default.

 ## Gotchas